 Plaintiffs claim that the Legislators "knew STV repeal would have a disproportionate impact on African American and Hispanic voters."
-ECF 18-1 at 28.
+ECF 6 at 27.
 But the only allegations of such an impact came from the bill's opponents, and those members provided no data to support their claims.
 "It should go without saying that we do not judge the intention of a bill's supporters by the characterization of its opponents."
 Mich.
 State, 749 F. App'x at 351; see also NLRB v.
 Fruit & Vegetable Packers & Warehousemen, Local 760, 377 U.S. 58, 66 (1964).
 That concern is even more acute in this case, as those opponents are members of one of the plaintiffs in this very lawsuit.

 When the Legislature opened testimony to outside groups during the committee hearings, no outside group presented data related to the harms alleged by Plaintiffs in this case.
 Plaintiffs claim legislators should have consulted with certain minority legislative and advocacy groups before passage of HB 25, but only one of those groups even testified on the bill.
 Ex.
-2 at 67:12-71:24.
+4 at 67:12-71:24.
 Although the NAACP offered perfunctory testimony in opposition, it provided no data on the impact of repealing the STV option, and it has not filed a lawsuit.
 The complete absence of activity from the other groups (either in legislative testimony or court challenges) is even more telling.

-5. Plaintiffs' review of the Legislature's procedure to repeal the STV option is simply inaccurate burden on counties."
+5. Plaintiffs' review of the Legislature's procedure to repeal the STV option is simply inaccurate time to prepare for the repeal of the STV option.

+Plaintiffs claim that the Legislature "failed to include any measures that would address HB 25's burden on counties."
 But that is not true.
 The Legislature adopted an amendment to delay the implementation of HB 25 for three years.
 Ex.
-24. That allowed counties, candidates, and voters more time to prepare for the repeal of the STV option.
+24. That allowed counties, candidates, and voters more